novotnyllc/RSAKeyVaultProvider/README.md

 }
 ```

-There are a few tests that cover basic signing/verification of the provider itself.
-There
-is also a test for updating the signature of a manifest (`BasicTests.CanUpdateManifest`).

-To see this, note the `publisherIdentity` before, then after running the test, look at it in
-the output directory.
-Mage runs at the end of the test to verify the signature.

 ## Azure Key Vault Explorer
 There's a handy GUI for accessing Key Vault and includes support for importing certificates:
 https://github.com/elize1979/AzureKeyVaultExplorer